nihalpasham/rustBoot-book/src/arch/partitions.md

 > Note: `BOOT`, `UPDATE` and `SWAP` partitions need **NOT** be consecutively laid out in flash memory.
 The above diagram only serves as a visual aid.

-rustBoot requires `mcu flash` to be divided into (at-least) 4 non-overlapping memory regions (i.e. partitions).
+rustBoot requires an `mcu's` non-volatile memory (or `flash storage`) to be divided into (at-least) 4 non-overlapping memory regions (i.e. partitions).
 - `rustBoot`: contains the bootloader.
 This usually starts at `address 0x0` in flash-memory.
 - `BOOT:` contains boot firmware. `rustBoot` always boots from this partition address.
 - `UPDATE:` contains update firmware i.e. downloaded update firmware is placed in this partition.
-- `SWAP:` is an empty partition that is used while swapping contents of `BOOT` and `UPDATE`.
+- `SWAP:` is an empty partition that is used to swap contents of `BOOT` and `UPDATE`, one sector at a time.

 All 3 partition boundaries must be aligned to a physical sector as `rustBoot` erases all flash sectors prior to storing a new firmware image, and swaps the contents of the two partitions, one sector at a time.

-To ensure partition-sector alignments are maintained, before proceeding to partition a target system, the following points must be considered:
+To ensure that a partition's sector alignments are maintained, the following points must be considered:

 - `BOOT and UPDATE` partition must be of the same size.
-- `SWAP` partition `must be larger than the largest sector` in either `BOOT` or `UPDATE` partition.
+- `SWAP` partition `must be larger than or equal to the largest sector` in either `BOOT` or `UPDATE` partition.

 MCU flash memory is partitioned as follows: